johnamdickson/portfolio-project-4/TESTING.md

 <br><a href="#contents">BACK TO CONTENTS 🔼</a>
 ## Manual Testing
 Each feature and action on every page of the app was tested manually to verify the correct function of the site.
-The results are detailed per page
+The results are detailed per page or major feature.

 ### Home Page